buswedg/dataquest/Spark and Map-Reduce/Introduction to Spark/ItS_template.md

 You may be wondering why we couldn't just split each String in place instead of creating a new object daily_show?
 In Python, we could have modified the collection element-by-element in place without returning and assignign to a new object.

-RDD objects are immutable and their values can't be changed once the object is created.
+RDD objects are <a href = "https://www.quora.com/Why-is-a-spark-RDD-immutable">immutable</a> and their values can't be changed once the object is created.
 In Python, List objects and Dictionary objects are mutable, which means we can change the object's values, while Tuple objects are immutable.
 The only way to modify a Tuple object in Python is to create a new Tuple object with the necessary updates.
 Spark utilizes immutability of RDD's for speed gains.

 ###8: ReduceByKey()